vikassri/vikassri.github.io/_posts/2023-07-12-Chatbot-general.md

 summary: Creating a chatbot using HF model
 ---

-Hello Readers, Today i will be write blog to create a sample chatbot in few lines of code, I have previously wrote a blog about implementing the Huggingface model with gradio, it contains the method of downloading the model from huggingfacehub and use it.
+Hello Readers, Today i will a write blog oh how to create a sample chatbot in few lines of code, I have previously wrote a blog about implementing the Huggingface model with gradio, it contains the method of downloading the model from huggingfacehub and use it.

 In this blog i will be using the same model to implement the chatbot in gradio.